 Price caps vary according to the financial year in which a Guarantee place was reserved, and where the property is located (in a capital city, large regional centre or regional area).

 Use the postcode search tool to look up the property price caps for each location and view a summary table of the property price caps for more information.

-View the comparison table for a brief overview of the key differences between the First Home Guarantee (FHBG) and Family Home Guarantee (FHG).
+The comparison table provides a brief overview of the key differences between the First Home Guarantee (FHBG) and Family Home Guarantee (FHG).

-NHFIC does not accept applications directly and we cannot provide personal financial advice.
+NHFIC does not accept applications for the Scheme or provide personal financial advice.